Calaveras Big Trees State Park: Early history

-Calls for preservation
+Preservation

-Despite or due to the 1850s exhibitions, the destruction of the big trees was met with public outcry.
-In 1864, on introducing the bill that would become the Yosemite Grant, senator John Conness opined that even after people had seen the physical evidence of the Discovery Tree and the Mother of the Forest, they still did not believe the trees were genuine, and that the areas they were from should be protected instead.
-However, this did not guarantee any legal protection for the trees of Calaveras Grove.
+Along with the 1850s exhibitions, the destruction of the big trees was met with public outcry.
+In 1864, on introducing the bill that would become the Yosemite Grant, senator John Conness opined that even after people had seen the physical evidence of the Discovery Tree and the Mother of the Forest, they still did not believe the trees were genuine, and that the areas they were from should be protected.
+This did not guarantee any legal protection for the trees of Calaveras Grove.

-Establishing Calaveras Big Trees State Park

 By the turn of the century the land was owned by several lumber companies, with plans to cut the remaining trees down, as sequoia and giant sequoia with their thick trunks were seen as great sources of lumber at the time.
 This again caused a chorus of public outcry by locals and conservationists, and the area continued to be treated as a tourist attraction.
-The Yosemite protection was gradually extended to most sequoias, and Calaveras Grove was joined to California State Parks in 1931.

 Parcels of land that would later become the state park and nearby national park were optioned by lumberman Robert P. Whiteside in January 1900, with the intention of logging.
 A protracted battle to preserve the trees was launched by Laura Lyon White and the California Club.
-Despite legislation in 1900 and 1909 authorizing the federal government to purchase the property, Whiteside refused to sell the land at the offered price, preferring its higher valuation as parkland.
+Legislation in 1900 and 1909 authorized the federal government to purchase the property, but Whiteside refused to sell the land at the offered price, preferring its higher valuation as parkland.
 It was not until 1931 that Whiteside's family began to divest the property, beginning with the North Grove.